devpi/devpi/doc/index.rst

 will recursively collect all archives files, register and upload them to our private ``root/dev`` pypi index.

-listing projects and release files
+listing or removing projects and release files
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 If you issue::